Types of Opals

 A common and simple solution that developed was to take these beautiful, priceless gemstones, and cut them into finer ‘layers’.
 These layers are then placed on sections of solid opal in order to contrast (and subsequently intensify) the colour.
 This meant that consumers could acquire adequately priced jewelry, and miners could still pay for their expensive equipment.
 Some might say that it is tragic to cut up the larger gems, but the economics have demanded that Opal miners do this in order to survive.

-We offer a lifetime guarantee against delaminating, and we have never had a customer return a doublet or a triplet; we currently utilise a NASA-developed silica-based bonding process which allows for durability and strength.
+We offer our warranty and service guarantee against delaminating, and we have never had a customer return a doublet or a triplet; we currently utilise a NASA-developed silica-based bonding process which allows for durability and strength.
 Once all of the layers are bonded together with a silica-based process, the coefficient-of-expansion remains constant allowing the layers to expand and contract at the same rate.
 This coefficient means that the layers do not ‘work apart’ over time!

 Genuine Natural Australian Gem Doublet Opal is a hydrated amorphous form of silica SiO2·nH2O consisting of spheres of silicon dioxide molecules organised in regular, closely packed planes backed by Boulder Opal ironstone (found in remote areas in Queensland Australia).
 Guaranteed free of dyes and artificial colour.